ChaitanyaDhawan/CodeBros/README.md

 # CodeBros
-Project to recognize digits using machine learning
+Project to recognise Alpha-numeric characters using machine learning